Marcus Center for the Performing Arts

 Milwaukee Symphony Orchestra

-Music Director Edo de Waart returns for his sixth season with the MSO.
-Highlights of the 2015 season include masterpieces from Beethoven, Rachmaninoff, Brahms, Mozart, and Elgar; a special screening of “Casablanca” with orchestral accompaniment; a family series featuring Disney in Concert; special shows; the popular POPs holiday concert; and evenings with Itzhak Perlman and the music of Gershwin.
+Music Director Edo de Waart returns for his seventh season with the MSO.
+Highlights of the 2015-16 season include masterpieces from Beethoven, Rachmaninoff, Brahms, Mozart, and Tchaikovsky; a special screening of “Home Alone” with orchestral accompaniment; a family series featuring Bugs Bunny at the Symphony; special shows with Rufus Wainwright and Sara Evans; the popular holiday Pops concert; and an evening with Soprano Renee Fleming.
 1101 N. Market St., Milwaukee; Telephone: (414) 291-7605; Website: www.mso.org.

 Milwaukee Youth Symphony Orchestra (MYSO)

-Celebrating 59 years of musical excellence, MYSO has grown to become one of the nation’s largest youth orchestra programs with more than 1,000 of southeastern Wisconsin’s finest young musicians, ages 8 to 18.
+Celebrating more than 59 years of musical excellence, MYSO has grown to become one of the nation’s largest youth orchestra programs with more than 1,000 of southeastern Wisconsin’s finest young musicians, ages 8 to 18.
 Concerts are held from October through May at various area venues.
-MYSO is located at the Milwaukee Youth Arts Center, 325 W. Walnut St., Milwaukee; Telephone: (414) 267-2950; Website: www.myso.org.
+325 W. Walnut St., Milwaukee; Telephone: (414) 267-2950; Website: www.myso.org.

 Celebrating more than 30 years of new music, Present Music commissions, performs and records the music of living composers.
 158 N. Broadway, Milwaukee.
 Telephone: (414) 217-0711; Website: www.presentmusic.org.

 Racine Symphony Orchestra